marsonwork/Black-Box/README.md

 It is a NAS which is run by the beast (where beast = Raspberry Pi 4B (8GB).

+## Functionalities:

+1. Can be shutdown with Argon Fan Hat.
+(Can be used in case of no wifi present, no need to ssh into pi to shut it down)
+2. It shuts down with based on Battery Percentage (This needs to be implemented)

 ## Contents of Black box hardware wise:

 1. Raspberry Pi 4B (8GB): The main core of the project.